The Best Debit Cards for Kids to Teach Them About Money

 By allotting them a predefined amount of money, you put the power in their hands to decide how they want to spend their cash.

 Rather than saying they can purchase one toy when at the store or one candy bar when at the grocer, they have to look at each item’s price and decide what’s worth it and what’s not, just like the rest of us.
-They have to consider much more in terms of The return you could get on your money if you invested it.
-For example, if you hold cash instead of investing $100,000 and assume the stock market return 7% per year, the opportunity cost of keeping t...
-More.
+They have to consider much more in terms of opportunity cost.

 Plus, I think using plastic over cash can have some advantages.
 It’s like using training wheels before getting their first credit card.